buildbot/buildbot-master-buildpack/Readme.md

     -----> Installing buildbot dependencies
     -----> Procfile declares types -> web

-Deploying with Dokku is the same easy:
+Deploying with Dokku is a little easier.
+No placeholder file is needed at all and we just push it up:

     $ git remote add dokku dokku@<your server>:buildbot
     $ git push dokku master